 - Patient Counseling Information

-Calcitriol Ointment is indicated for the topical treatment of mild to moderate plaque psoriasis in adults 18 years and older.
+Calcitriol Ointment is indicated for the topical treatment of mild to moderate plaque psoriasis in adults and pediatric patients 2 years and older.

 Calcitriol Ointment Dosage and Administration

 Apply Calcitriol Ointment to affected areas twice daily, morning and evening.

 - the maximum weekly dose should not exceed 200 grams.

 - 2 to 6 years of age: the maximum weekly dose should not exceed 100 grams.

 - 7 years of age and older: the maximum weekly dose should not exceed 200 grams

 Calcitriol Ointment should not be applied to the eyes, lips, or facial skin.

 Calcitriol Ointment is for topical use only.